 The Greatest Revival

-By David Hill | June 20, 2025
+David & Katherine Hill | July 2025

-WHAT A BLESSING IT WAS to share God’s love in the Philippines.
+WHAT A BLESSING IT WAS for us to share God’s love in the Philippines.
 Katherine and I ministered in two churches and saw many gather for public worship.
 During our missions trip, God reminded us of something...

 While ministering a few years ago at a church in Fort Myers, Pastor Dan Betzer shared his favorite story with me from his long-running Revival Time radio program.